shixinh70/MyGameHelper/README.md

 5. Copy the images and label into the folder ./shuffle_images
 6. Run the [labelimgszipper.py](./labelimgszipper.py) zip the final training data.
    The training data will be move to yolov4-tiny folder
+8. Set the object detection classes in the [yoloconfig.py](./labelimgszipper.py).
-8. Run the [yoloconfig.py](./labelimgszipper.py) to set up the YOLO configuration.
+   Then run the [yoloconfig.py](./labelimgszipper.py) to set up the YOLO configuration.
-9. Upload the yolov4-tiny folder onto the Goole Drive.
+10. Upload the yolov4-tiny folder onto the Goole Drive.
-10. Training model with this [Colab notebook](https://colab.research.google.com/drive/1GacwLZuQrk2dDTuvxuGX3Tn5i8Z4X13c#scrollTo=UcHcVVfHRqx5)
+11. Training model with this [Colab notebook](https://colab.research.google.com/drive/1GacwLZuQrk2dDTuvxuGX3Tn5i8Z4X13c#scrollTo=UcHcVVfHRqx5)
-11. Download the model weight and move to the ./YOLO-Game-Helper folder
+12. Download the yolov4-tiny-custom_last.weights and move to the ./YOLO-Game-Helper folder

+#### Start the assist program
+1. Modify the automation logic of